ItIsSoHardToNameAnAccount/Hybrid-SkyrimAEPlugin/README.md

 - Once you become a vampire lord you will lost the beast blood but gain a wolf soul.
 - Equip the Hircine's Cursed Ring to revice Hircine's curse.
 - Wait until the Cursed Ring turn you into werewolf beast form, and you are a hybrid.
+# Knowing Issues
+- Player's Race set to "PlayerRace"
+  * This is a original bug, at least not caused by this mod.
+  * This bug happens when you use "showracemenu" console command to change your character's appearence in the mid of game.
+  * If you do so, when you become a vampire race you will lost your true race and become no one.
+  * I haven't fully tested this bug and don't know how to fix it yet, but this bug will bug this mod.
+  * So the best way is try not to trigger it.
 # Requirement
 - [Address Library for SKSE Plugins](https://www.nexusmods.com/skyrimspecialedition/mods/32444)
 - Official Survival Mode